 We also ran a session at the Museum itself for Open House Day in September 2020 with the architects.
 This session gave us loads of really useful feedback that fed directly into the design of the new Welcome Pavilion, including making it much smaller in size!
 You can read all about how we’ve implemented those changes in a previous blog post: Reinvented Project: March 2021 Update – Brunel Museum (thebrunelmuseum.com)

-Now that we’re into the delivery phase of the project, it’s definitely not the end of us talking and listening to visitors and non-visitors alike, which I’ll be covering in a future blog.
+Now that we’re into the delivery phase of the project, it’s definitely not the end of us talking and listening to visitors and non-visitors alike.
+Find out how we’re continuing to listen during the second phase of the project Continuing to listen https://lnkd.in/e2CA3ejV

-Sign up tour our dedicated Brunel Museum Reinvented mailing list to stay up to date with the project
+Sign up to our our dedicated Brunel Museum Reinvented mailing list to stay up to date with the project